NareshDaravath404/Web-Calculator/README.md

 # Web-Calculator
-A simple web based calculator.
+A simple web based calculator using HTML, CSS, and JavaScript.